Vines & Valor background

 Nature is Medicine.

-A veteran-led organization providing access to indigenous-led ayahuasca ceremonies for veterans seeking healing.
+A veteran-led organization providing access to indigenous-led wellness ceremony retreats for veterans seeking healing.

 We fund transformative retreats and provide ongoing integration community support to help veterans reclaim their lives from PTSD, addiction, and trauma.